kubernetes-study-guide/Kubernetes-Study-Guide/11_deployments/deployments.md

   labels:
     component: httpd_webserver
 spec:
   replicas: 2
-  minReadySeconds: 60 # This is one of the bells and whistle feature that deployment objects provides,
+  minReadySeconds: 10 # This is one of the features Deployments have that enhances replicasets
-                      # but replica sets doesn't.
-                      # it's how many seconds to wait after pod is created, before deployment
-                      # will allow the pod to start receiving traffic.
   selector:
     matchLabels:
       component: httpd_webserver